← Back to gallery

 Striped Fill

-The determinate skin layers a repeating diagonal gradient over the fill.
-A slow translation keeps the stripes moving so the bar reads as active even when the value holds.
+Diagonal repeating stripes layered over the fill.
+A slow translation keeps the stripes moving so the bar reads as actively working even when the value holds.

 • repeating gradient